kubernetes-sigs/cluster-api/README.md

 ## Community, discussion, contribution, and support

-- Chat with us on [Slack](http://slack.k8s.io/) in the _#cluster-api_ channel
+- Chat with us on the Kubernetes [Slack](http://slack.k8s.io/) in the [#cluster-api][#cluster-api slack] channel
-- Join the [SIG Cluster Lifecycle](https://groups.google.com/forum/#!forum/kubernetes-sig-cluster-lifecycle) Google Group for access to documents and calendars
+- Subscribe to the [SIG Cluster Lifecycle](https://groups.google.com/forum/#!forum/kubernetes-sig-cluster-lifecycle) Google Group for access to documents and calendars
+- Participate in the conversations on [Kubernetes Discuss][kubernetes discuss]
-- Join our Cluster API working group sessions
+- Join our Cluster API working group sessions where we share the latest project news, demos, answer questions, and triage issues
     - Weekly on Wednesdays @ 10:00 PT on [Zoom][zoomMeeting]
     - Previous meetings: \[ [notes][notes] | [recordings][recordings] \]
-- Provider implementers office hours
+- Provider implementers office hours where you can ask questions related to developing providers for Cluster API
     - Weekly on Tuesdays @ 12:00 PT ([Zoom](providerZoomMeetingTues)) and Wednesdays @ 15:00 CET ([Zoom](providerZoomMeetingWed))
     - Previous meetings: \[ [notes][implementerNotes] \]

-Pull Requests are very welcome!
+Pull Requests and feedback on issues are very welcome!
-See the [issue tracker] if you're unsure where to start, or feel free to reach out to discuss.
+See the [issue tracker] if you're unsure where to start, especially the [Good first issue] and [Help wanted] tags, and also feel free to reach out to discuss.

 See also: our own [contributor guide](CONTRIBUTING.md) and the Kubernetes [community page].